RioRocker97/my_yolov5/README.md

     - new feature proposal (count,live video feed in 1 Giant GUI)
     - exploring Machine learning and essentail library to complete this project
     - i have no idea how to do next step
+- 25/1/2021
+    - disable saving image after finding 'unknown' object (for performance later // will fix later)
+    - can count now (lazy implmentation)
+    - will try to squeeze all feature in GUI (still don't know what to do )

 ## New File Location